 [IMPORTANT: Method and results sections were written using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
 These will be updated following the data collection.
 This is written in past tense yet no pre-registration or data collection have been conducted.]

 The relationship between risk and benefit is complex and has been studied in a number of different ways.
 Fischhoff et al. (1978) approached the relationship in a novel way, using psychometric analysis to measure public attitudes regarding the perceived risks and perceived benefits of certain technologies and activities, finding a negative correlation between perceived risk and perceived benefit.
 In a well-powered, pre-registered study we set out to conduct a replication of Fischhoff et al. (1978) with several adjustments and extensions.
-Using a simplified survey design with dummy data generated in Qualtrics (N = 1000) and improved statistical testing, we found [weak to no] empirical support for the negative correlation between perceived risk and perceived benefit.
+Using a simplified survey design with dummy data generated in Qualtrics (N = 1000) and improved statistical testing, we conducted an exploratory analysis indicating that participants [did/did not] rate risks and benefits differently with respect to the selected technologies and activities.
 Extending the study, we added (1) items related to the ongoing Covid-19 pandemic to a modified list of technologies and activities from the original for which, using dummy data generated in Qualtrics (N = 1000), we found [weak to no] empirical support for the negative relationship between perceived risk and perceived benefit and (2) a within subjects condition to the study, which we will analyze for empirical support for the negative correlation between perceived risk and perceived benefit.
 Supplementary, materials, data, and analysis files/code are available here: https://osf.io/hcvmz/.

 Keywords: judgment and decision-making, risk, perceived risk, perceived benefit, psychometric risk, psychological risk dimensions, risk acceptability, replication